 Definitely – if you don’t mind paying for a premium service.
 Its free plan is incredibly limited, but will enable you to familiarize yourself with the inner workings of the plugin and help you make a decision.

 At first sight, implementing a WordPress A/B testing plugin is not as complicated as it may appear.
-As we’ve already established, there are plenty of tools at our disposal, and a vast array of guides to walk us through the finer points of split testing (including this one!).
+As we’ve already established, there are plenty of tools at your disposal, and a vast array of guides to walk you through the finer points of split testing (including this one!).

 - Make sure your testing criteria is different enough to avoid confusion.